wavefunction91/GauXC/README.md

 % CUDA and distributed memory implementation
 @article{williams20on,
-  author={David B. Williams-Young and Wibe A. de Jong and Hubertus J.J. van Dam and
+  author={David B. Williams--Young and Wibe A. de Jong and Hubertus J.J. van Dam and
           Chao Yang},
   title={On the Efficient Evaluation of the Exchange Correlation Potential on
          Graphics Processing Unit Clusters},